coderbri/Python-Jan2023/Wk4-Flask/036-Dojo_Survey/README.md

     Here, `name` is assigned the value that the user entered into the "name" field, as specified by the `name` attribute.

-4. **Validation and Processing**: With the form data available in `server.py`, you can perform validation, processing, and storage of the data as needed.
-For example, you can check if the fields are empty, create a dictionary to store the data, and store it in the session for future use.
+4. **Validation and Processing**: With the form data available in `server.py`, validations can be performed, data can be processed, and the data can be stored as needed.
+For instance, a dictionary can be created to store the data, and it can be stored in the session for future use.

-5. **Feedback and Redirection**: Based on the form data and any validation results, you can provide feedback to the user, such as displaying an error message or redirecting them to another page, like `/results`.
+5. **Feedback and Redirection**: Based on the form data and any validation results, feedback can be provided to the user.
+This can include displaying an error message if required fields are empty or redirecting the user to another page, such as `/results`.

-By naming the labels and input fields and associating them with unique `name` attributes, you establish a direct link between the HTML form and your server-side code.
-This naming convention allows you to retrieve, process, and validate the form data effectively in `server.py`, making it a fundamental part of your web application's functionality.
+By naming the labels and input fields and associating them with unique `name` attributes, a direct link is established between the HTML form and the server-side code.
+This naming convention allows for effective retrieval, processing, and validation of the form data in `server.py`, making it a fundamental part of the web application's functionality.

 **NOTES:**
 - To see how this Flask application was initially set up, [check this project](https://github.com/coderbri/Python-Jan2023/blob/main/Wk4-Flask/Lecture-Code/D9-Templates_Jinja_and_Static_Files/README.md#initial-setup).